Lectem/BadAccessGuards/README.md

 This seems to be a totally acceptable overhead in most cases given the chances it has to detect issues.
 Any object containing the equivalent of two pointers will most likely see only a small decrease in performance for `push_back`.

+On games for which we tested the guards, less than 2% of regression in frame duration was observed.
+Which makes sense, since you do (should) not spend most of your time doing operations on containers.

 However, I would still recommand disabling the guards in production.